Q & A on Retina Problems and Retinal Disease

 A: If straight lines are wavy, then you need to see an ophthalmologist (probably a retinal specialist) to rule out a problem in your macula or other ocular structures. — Dr. Slonim

-Please note: If you have an urgent question regarding your eye health, please call your eye care practitioner immediately!
+Please note: If you have an urgent question about your eye health, contact your eye care practitioner immediately.
 This page is designed to provide general information about vision, vision care and vision correction.
 It is not intended to provide medical advice.
-If you suspect that you have a vision problem or a condition that requires attention, consult an eye care professional for advice on the treatment of your own specific condition and for your own particular needs.
+If you suspect that you have a vision problem or a condition that requires attention, consult with an eye care professional for advice on the treatment of your own specific condition and for your own particular needs.
 For more information, read our Terms of Use.